2026 OIA Policy Agenda

 Farm Bill

-To ensure the Farm Bill advances outdoor recreation and rural economic development, we encourage Congress to:
+To ensure that Farm Bill–related policymaking continues to advance outdoor recreation and rural economic development, we encourage Congress to:

-- Maintain and enhance conservation programs that promote responsible land management and voluntary public access to private lands for outdoor recreation.
+- Preserve and strengthen conservation programs that promote responsible land management and voluntary public access to private lands for outdoor recreation, even if housed outside a unified Farm Bill.

-- Advance policies that improve outdoor recreation opportunities on national forests, including long-term planning and accessibility improvements.
+- Advance policies that enhance outdoor recreation on national forests and other public lands, including support for long-term planning and access improvements that can be funded through existing and extension authorities.

 International Trade